drlogout/ansible-role-mailgun/README.md

 * _mailgun_username_ - your Mailgun SMTP username
 * _mailgun_password_ - your Mailgun SMTP password
 * mailgun_domain - your Mailgun domain
-* mailgun_root_forward - the email address root's email is forwarded
+* mailgun_root_forward - the email address root's email is forwarded to

 **Please note:** This is your SMTP username/password combination, not the credentials you use to access the Mailgun dashboard on the website.
 The SMTP